Shell walks 'tightrope' of demands amid climate pressures

 Shell said it was appealing.
 The new shareholder structure will have no impact on the case, the company said.

-Meanwhile, Follow This, an investor group that lobbies oil companies to move faster on climate change, supports Shell’s new structure and having it remain a single entity because it would allow management to focus on cutting carbon emissions, founder Mark van Baal said.
+Meanwhile, Follow This, an investor group that lobbies oil companies to move faster on climate change, supports Shell’s new structure and keeping it a single entity because it would allow management to focus on cutting carbon emissions, founder Mark van Baal said.

 Remaining one company means Shell could use the cash flow from declining fossil fuel sales to invest in renewables, said van Baal, whose group includes 8,000 investors and holds less than 1% of Shell’s stock.
 Breaking up the company would benefit short-term investors at the expense of cutting emissions, he said.